-The extra grounding point on the rear plate, as marked in the figure to the right, can be used to ground any of the DC terminal poles.
+Besides the main purpose of grounding the enclosure, the extra grounding point (item "7" in 1.8.4.3 or "8" in 1.8.4.8) can be used to ground one the DC terminal poles.
 Doing so causes a potential shift on the opposite pole against PE.
-Because of insulation, the maximum allowed potential shift especially of the negative DC terminal pole is limited and also depends on the device model.
-Refer to "1.8.3 Specific technical data" for details.
+Because of insulation, there is a maximum allowed potential shift defined for the negative DC terminal pole, which depends on the device model.
+Refer to "1.8.3 Specific technical data" for the levels.